bhuvanap/clRNG/README.md

 The clRNG library generates multiple streams—sequences of random numbers— and substreams of random numbers for parallel applications and simulations.
-Currently, the library implements four generators implemented in the library: MRG31k3p, MRG32k3a, LFSR113, and Philox-based generator (Philox-4×32-10).
+Currently, the library implements four generators: MRG31k3p, MRG32k3a, LFSR113, and Philox-based generator (Philox-4×32-10).

 ## Library semantic versioning